bluevisiontec/GoogleShoppingApi/Readme.md

 BlueVisionTec Modules -> GoogleShoppingApi

   * Account-ID: Your GoogleShopping Merchant ID
+  * Use service account: Use Client ID for web application or Service account (as mentioned above)
   * Google Developer Project Client ID: The Client ID generated above
-  * Google Developer Project Client Secret: The Client Secret generated above
+  * Google Developer Project Client Secret: The Client Secret generated above (Client ID for web application only)
+  * Google Developer Project E-Mail: The E-Mail address from your credentials
+  * Google Developer Project Private Key file: upload the P12 file here (Service account only)
+  * Google Developer Project Private Key password: The private key's password (Service account only)
   * Target Country: The country for which you want to upload your products
   * Update Google Shopping Item when Product is Updated
 	* ~~Not implemented (observer disabled in current version, will be readded)~~